 Evil: Why Does God Allow It?

-The problem of evil is not exactly defined by the question, "Why do bad things happen to good people?"
-Yet, the intent is not completely off-base.
+The Mystery of Evil is not exactly defined by the question, "Why do bad things happen to good people?"
+It is not wrong, per se.
 Malevolence happens to humankind without regard for race, gender, socioeconomic status, or religion; it is no respecter of persons.
 As a concept, evil as both moral reprehensibility and the infliction of harm.
-The former alludes to human free will while the latter represents ambient danger beyond one's control.
-Thereby, the problem of evil includes both "moral" and "natural" categories, the second implying malice that occurs without human input.
+The first alludes to human free will while the second represents danger beyond one's control.
+Thereby, the mystery of evil includes both "moral" and "natural" categories, the second implying malice that occurs without human input.
 The evil of 9/11 was very much a choice for the terrorists bent on hatred and murder.
-The 2,753 people that died in the World Trade Center and the forty that were killed on Flight 93 experienced the harshest evil a human being can visit upon another: murder.
-Conversely, the 2004 tsunami that destroyed about 250,000 lives across Indian Ocean coastlands cannot be directly associated with human behavior.
-In both circumstances, it is likely there were honorable people among the dead, so the problem of evil is not always the direct result of human wickedness.
-Many secularists in the West are confused by events such as 9/11 and the 2004 tsunami because they have rejected evil as a real problem.
+The 2,753 people that died in the World Trade Center and the forty that were killed on Flight 93 experienced the harshest evil a human being can do to another: murder.
+Conversely, the 2019/20 novel coronavirus (COVID-19) pandemic that has killed about 33,878 people across the world so far cannot be directly associated with human behavior.
+In both circumstances, it is likely there were honorable people among the dead, so the mystery of evil is not always the direct result of human wickedness.
+Many secularists in the West are confused by events such as 9/11 and COVID-19 because they deny that sin is a real problem.
 The forces of economic globalization caused many to overlook the interaction between "moral" and "natural" tribulations.
-Simply put, one does not have to believe in God to be impacted by the problem of evil.
-Agnosticism, the position that absolute right and wrong cannot be known objectively, does not shield its adherents from dealing with the problem.
+Simply put, one does not have to believe in God to be affected by the mystery of evil.
+Agnosticism, the position that absolute right and wrong cannot be known objectively, does not shield its adherents from dealing with it.

 A skeptic only has two solutions to evade an absolute standard for morality: 1) To say that secularist philosophy gives humankind reason to seek a greater good for the sake of cooperation, or 2) To say there are no grounds for a greater good.
 The second option is the premise for the term dysteleological surd.
 If teleological means a condition with a cause and a purpose, then dysteleological describes circumstances in which no greater good can be served.
 Surd is a term mostly commonly used in mathematics to classify irrational numbers—values that cannot be accurately expressed.
 Likewise, surd evil alludes to malevolence that cannot be contextualized toward some greater objective.
 So a dysteleological surd is a situation so despicable that no rational explanation, whether it is theological or philosophical, can do it justice.
 However, the agnostic still must have some idea of ultimate good to make such a judgment.
 Therefore, dysteleological surd as a concept does more to beg the question than it does to eliminate absolutes.